 - If you stop receiving any calls or texts, and you don’t know why, contact your wireless provider immediately.
 Even if you don’t use your mobile device often, you should check regularly for provider and account alerts.

 - Limit sharing your phone number in situations where it might be widely posted or distributed.

 - Follow your provider’s security advisories and leverage tools such as multi-factor authentication.

 To transfer your phone number to a new device, scammers usually need other types of personal information.
 The following best practices will also help protect your PINs, passwords, accounts, and personally identifiable information from fraudsters:

 - Never disclose your banking or other online passwords or personal identification numbers to anyone.
 Even your bank will never ask for this.

 - Be alert for pretexting or “phishing” attempts.
 If you receive a call, email or text message asking you for your social security number or a portion of your social security number, your bank account number, your driver’s license number, or other identifiers or financial details, do not provide them even if the call, email, or text appears to be from a trusted entity.
-Instead, contact the trusted entity directly.
+Instead, contact the trusted entity separately and directly.

 - Keep personal details—such as your date of birth, your first car, or mother’s maiden name—off social media so that scammers can’t impersonate you easily.